 ProductCamp Atlanta is completely different from most conferences you’ve considered attending.
 Everyone participates and contributes to the success of the event, right down to creating, presenting and leading the sessions themselves!

 On the morning of the event, each participant will be asked to vote for 3 sessions that he or she would like to attend.
 The sessions with the most votes will be scheduled into rooms and everyone will fly off to their favorite sessions!
+Take a look at this years session proposals here.

 The unconference format is exciting and unique, and it works because of you!